27 Fun Things to Do in Toronto at Night You Probably Didn’t Think Of

 Riverdale Park East, located along the Don Valley Parkway, is home to one of the best lookouts over Toronto, making it the perfect spot for a romantic evening stroll or a peaceful solo walk.

-9. Shop at the Eaton Centre
+10. Shop at the Eaton Centre

-Shopping at the Eaton Centre is a great way to spend the evening in Toronto when the weather makes you want to stay indoors.
+Shopping at the Eaton Centre is a low-key way to spend the evening in Toronto when the weather makes you want to stay indoors.
 This massive shopping mall located in the heart of downtown features over 230 stores and restaurants, making it downtown Toronto’s biggest shopping centre.

 The Eaton Centre is also conveniently located near many of Toronto’s other top attractions, so it’s a great way to round off your day after hours of sightseeing.

-10. Walk Along the Vibrant Bloor-Yorkville Neighbourhood
+11. Walk Along the Vibrant Bloor-Yorkville Neighbourhood

 Walking along the vibrant Bloor-Yorkville neighborhood is another free evening activity in Toronto for all ages.
 This upscale neighborhood is known for its high-end shopping, trendy vintage thrift stores, gorgeous architecture, and lively cultural scene.